 - Procurement of assets

-- · Logistics planning
+- Logistics planning

-- Finalization of financing
+- Integration and configuration

+- Asset tagging

+- Quality assurance

 To simplify this phase, many organizations outsource some, if not all, acquisition-related tasks.
 A common practice is to have a technology solution provider project manage the acquisition, deployment, and implementation of the technology.
 The financial planning model is also finalized during this phase.
 The scenario that significantly minimizes an organization's risk is to have a contractor purchase the infrastructure and recover the costs over the life of the contract using agreed-upon pay-for-use billing metrics.